 Show your little learners how to stick the straw into the opening of the drink cup, and watch as your toddler practices his or her fine motor skills.

-Baby H was playing the game in the kitchen while I was getting dinner ready.
+Baby H was playing the straw activity in the kitchen while I was getting dinner ready.
 He really had a blast pulling the straws out and carefully putting them back in the drink container.
 (And yes, that is a giant Buc-ees cup!)

 It’s also fun to do with various differently colored straws, so you can say “Now the green straw” and hand it over, and watch him insert.
 Any fine motor activity for babies that doubles as a color learning game is wonderful too.